 In your corner

-Throughout your journey with metastatic non-small cell lung cancer, there are many people and resources available to help, including:
+Throughout your journey with advanced liver cancer, there are many people and resources available to help, including:

-You have a whole cast of colorful characters behind you—each of whom has a unique role to play in your battle against metastatic lung cancer.
+You have a whole cast of colorful characters behind you—each of whom has a unique role to play in your battle against advanced liver cancer.
 Let’s get a roll call.

 Your primary treatment team may include an oncologist, a primary care physician, nurse navigator*, and a nurse.